-This IOC represents the ML entity loading process.
+This IOC represents the ML model loading process.

-For the consumer requested ML entity loading, one or more MLEntityLoadingProcess MOI(s) may be instantiated for each ML entity loading request presented by the MLEntityLoadingRequest MOI.
+For the consumer requested ML model loading, one or more MLModelLoadingProcess MOI(s) may be instantiated for each ML model loading request presented by the MLModelLoadingRequest MOI.

-For the producer-initiated ML entity loading, one or more MLEntityLoadingProcess MOI(s) may be instantiated and associated with each MLEntityLoadingPolicy MOI.
+For the producer-initiated ML model loading, one or more MLModelLoadingProcess MOI(s) may be instantiated and associated with each MLModelLoadingPolicy MOI.

-One MLEntityLoadingProcess MOI represent the ML entity loading process(es) corresponding to one or more target inference function(s).
+One MLModelLoadingProcess MOI represent the ML model loading process(es) corresponding to one or more target inference function(s).

-The "progressStatus" attribute represents the status of the ML entity loading process and includes information the MnS consumer can use to monitor the progress and results.
+The "progressStatus" attribute represents the status of the ML model loading process and includes information the MnS consumer can use to monitor the progress and results.
 The data type of this attribute is "ProcessMonitor" (see 3GPP TS 28.622 [12]).
-The following specializations are provided for this data type for the ML entity loading process:
+The following specializations are provided for this data type for the ML model loading process:

 - The "status" attribute values are "RUNNING", "CANCELLING", "SUSPENDED", "FINISHED", and "CANCELLED".
 The other values are not used.